timostamm/json-client/README.md

 # json-client

-A simple web client for JSON APIs using Guzzle
+A simple web client for JSON APIs using Guzzle and the symfony serializer.